pierrenoizat/tumblebit_wallet/README.md

-tumble.band
+tumblebit.network
 ================

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-This application allows users to create and send unlinkable Bitcoin transactions using the Tumblebit protocol.
+This Bitcoin wallet application allows users to create and send unlinkable Bitcoin transactions to and from a Tumblebit server.

 Problems?
 Issues?
 -----------